-

 The Oregon Trail

 You might remember this game; it was a classic facet in many an elementary school classroom.
-It was released in Wii format last week, bringing the joy of cholera and “fording the river” to a whole new generation.
-While this … Continue reading
+Its release in Wii format in 2011 brought the joy of cholera and “fording the river” to a whole new generation.
+While this was … Continue reading

 Online Finding Aid Available for the Karl C. “Sunny” Allan Papers